Attribute Plugins

 #

-Persists signals in Local Storage.
+Persists signals in local storage.
 This is useful for storing values between page loads.

 <div data-persist></div>